A Walk in Sakurajima

 Let me show you some unique products available only in this season.

 This is called Sakurajima daikon, or Sakurajima radish which weighs in average 10-20 kg (22-44 pounds).
 The biggest size of 31.1 kg (70 pounds) and 119cm of its circumference are registered as a world record in Guiness book.
 It has lots of moisture and is often cooked in a hot pot with other ingredients.

-This is called Sakurajima komikan, Sakurajima mandarine which is famous for its smallness.
-It is almost same size as an egg, about 4-5 cm.
-Small mandarins are processed into many products such as candy, jam, ice creams and udon noodles which you can eat in a restaurant.
+These are called Sakurajima komikan, the Sakurajima mandarin which is famous for its smallness.
+They are almost the same size as an egg, about 4-5 cm.
+Small mandarins are processed into many products such as candy, jam, ice cream, and even udon noodles which are served in restaurants.

 Foot Bath in Nagisa Park